zhiwenh/delib/README.md

 ```

 The options your transactions will be using by default.
 Options passed into deploy or contract method calls will overwrite these.

+If gas is set at 0 or null then it will be estimated for you.

 ```
 delib.eth.options = {
   from: null, // Leave at null to use delib.eth.accountIndex